richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 ## Conclusion

-We can now create an `App` with one player sprite, where the player has, among others, a position and scale.
+We can now create an `App` with one player sprite, where the player has, among others, a position and size.
 When running the `App`, we can see the player.
 We have tested everything that the App does!